Granddave/Stretch-timer/README.md

 ### Linux

 Get source and compile.
-Tested on Manjaro KDE, but should work on most Linux platform.
+Tested on Manjaro KDE, but should work on most Linux platforms.

 ## Getting the source